Whitepaper

 At first glance, verifying human uniqueness with biometrics may seem straightforward since we have already witnessed the mass adoption of biometrics-based authentication systems in the past decade (e.g. Apple's TouchID and FaceID).

 However, upon further thought, the accuracy requirement of human uniqueness verification is significantly higher than biometric-based authentication — uniqueness checks require not just verifying one submitted biometrics sample be similar to the profile under question ("1-to-1 matching"), but also that the submitted sample be dissimilar to all other profiles in the profile universe ("1-to-N" matching, with N potentially in the order of millions, if not billions).
-This level of accuracy is, sadly, not yet seen in currently available mass-adopted biometrics systems.
+This level of accuracy has not been achieved in currently available mass-adopted biometrics systems.

 The Humanity Protocol Approach - "Right Amount of Biometrics" with Palm Recognition